ms2data/ms2-quick-start/README2.md

 > ✅ Make sure you log in with the same email address your MS2 admin used to set up your access.

-> TODO: Describe what logging in does.
+> TODO: Add a screenshot when the service is back online.
+Describe what logging in does.
 Discover connections, etc. so you don't have to have local database credentials.

 ### Generate Your Semantic Model